OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ### Optional steps

 I prefer to avoid the default website in IIS, so I remove it by default.
-I use the community step template called [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete) and then specify Default Web Site.
+I use the community step template called [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete) and then specify `Default Web Site`.
 It removes the Default Web Site as part of this provisioning runbook in Octopus.

 I use [HyperV](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview) as hypervisor when possible, and enable it as part of the server provisioning process.
 I use the **Run a Script** built-in template for this task and use PowerShell to enable HyperV: